JCCyC/hdbdos-16k/README-16K.txt

 - TIMER FOR N waits N seconds (N may be a fraction: TIMER FOR 1.5 waits 1.5s)
 - HSET MEM COPY moves BASIC to RAM in 64KB machines; HSET MEM and HRESET MEM switch to RAM and ROM respectively
-- HSET COLOR 1 sets text screen to orange; HSET COLOR 0 sets it back to green.
+- HSET COLOR n sets text color:
+  - 0: black on green, default
+  - 1: black on orange
+  - 2: green on black
+  - 3: orange on black
+  - In graphics mode, 1 and 3 work like 0 and 2 respectively.
 - HPOINT gives you some system information:
   - HPOINT(0) returns the CPU model (6809 or 6309)
   - HPOINT(1) is planned to return whether the 6309 is running in Native Mode.